Wireheadbe/zigbee2mqtt.io/docs/devices/SIN-4-RS-20.md

 <!-- Notes BEGIN: You can edit here.
 Add "## Notes" headline if not already present. -->
+## Notes

+### Firmware Update
+These NodOn modules also contain a Bluetooth chip.
+There's an application named "NodOn Connect" in various app stores.
+This application allows you to update the firmware of these devices via Bluetooth

 <!-- Notes END: Do not edit below this line -->